mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/02-backup-and-restore.md

-# BACKING UP RANCHER ON KUBERNETES
+# Backing-up Rancher on Kubernetes
-When Rancher is installed into an RKE cluster, it uses the etcd datastore to hold its configuration.
-If you're backing up the RKE cluster, you're backing up Rancher.
+When Rancher is installed into an RKE cluster, it uses the etcd datastore to hold its configuration: If you're backing up the RKE cluster, you're backing up Rancher.
 Be sure to move backups offsite, either manually or by having RKE copy them to an S3-compatible datastore after making a snapshot.

 ## Manual Backup
-If you want to make a manual backup, launch the command
+If you want to make a manual backup, launch this command:
 ```bash
 rke etcd snapshot-save --name <snaphost-name> --config <cluster.yml-path>
 ```